k-awata/acadbp/README.md

 ## Requirements

-AutoCAD 2013 or AutoCAD LT 2013 for Windows, or later version
+AutoCAD 2013 or AutoCAD LT 2013 for Windows, or later version (publish command requires 2015 or later)

 ## Installation